 Prescott Valley Mayor and Council elections are held in August of even-numbered years.
 If no candidate for an office receives a majority of the votes cast for that office in the August election, a runoff election is held in November.
 Candidates who move the run-off election are determined by the majority vote formula found in A.R.S 9-821.01(F)-taking the number of unfilled council seats multiplied by twice the number of candidates per seat.

-The next regularly scheduled election in Prescott Valley will be the Primary Election held in August 4, 2020 and General (runoff) Election in November 3, 2020 in accordance with ARS 16-204(e).
+The next regularly scheduled election in Prescott Valley will be the Primary Election held in August 2, 2022 and General (runoff) Election in November 1, 2022 (if applicable) in accordance with ARS 16-204(e).

 Non candidate elections including a special election to fill a vacancy or a recall election may only be held on any of the consolidated election dates in March, May, the tenth Tuesday before the first Tuesday after the first Monday in November or the first Tuesday after the first Monday in November.
 Notwithstanding any other law, an election must be held on this date for the approval of an obligation or other authorization requiring or authorizing the assessment of secondary property taxes by a county, city, town, school district, community college district or special taxing district, except as provided by title 48.
 (ARS 16-204(f).